Vegan Pumpkin Spice Donuts

 Bake at 400 degrees for 10-12 minutes, and then toss them in cinnamon sugar!

 - In terms of flour for this recipe, you can use regular, spelt, gluten-free blends, or whole-grain!
 If using whole wheat flour, go for 1 3/4 cup instead of 2 cups, since whole wheat flour is more dense than regular flour.

-- You can substitute cane sugar for coconut sugar as the sweetener in this recipe to make them more caramely.
+- You can substitute cane sugar for as the sweetener in this recipe to make them more caramely.
 It won’t change the texture, but it will alter the taste – in a good way!

 - If you don’t happen to have pumpkin spice on hand, you can make a pumpkin spice blend at home, using this recipe here!
 If you’re really stuck for spices, just go for cinnamon!

 - These donuts are the BEST enjoyed the day you make them, but keep them fresh for up to 3 days in an airtight container.
 (In my home, they only last about a day.)